 The client worked extra hard to give us all the documents that we requested.
 While completing our client’s affidavit of support, it came to our attention that she did not meet the minimum poverty guideline requirement.
 We informed her that she needed to obtain a co-sponsor.
 Luckily, the client’s mother stepped in to assist.

 We filed the I-129F application on September 9, 2016.
 It was approved 28 days later!
 Because of the client’s willingness to give us all the documents that we asked for, we were able to get an approval without issuance of a Request for Evidence, which saved time, effort, and cost.
-We are now waiting for the NVC to issue a case number and invoice so we can proceed with consular processing.

 French Foreign National Reinstates Previously Approved I-130 That Was Revoked Under INA §203(g) (Case Approved July 27, 2016- Baltimore Field Office).